-Exploration and Analysis of an eCommerce Retailer's Transaction Data
+Exploration & Analysis of eCommerce Transaction Data

 Inspired by the rapid acceleration in the shift from traditional brick-and-mortar to eCommerce shopping brought on by the worldwide Covid-19 pandemic, I wanted to explore the transaction-level data of an eCommerce retailer to pull out useful insights into consumer behavior & what those insights suggest about the business at large.

 For this project, I am approaching the analysis as an outsider would to the data; I do not have any background information on the retailer or its customer base, so I am aiming to answer the question of the overall health of the business and possible areas of risk or opportunity.

 The data that I am working with came from Kaggle, and is comprised of 541,909 observations of an eCommerce retailer's transactions from late-2010 through late-2011.
 Each observation has the following attributes & metrics: Invoice Number, Product Stock Code, Product Description, Product Quantity ordered [aggregated by product, e.g. six units of the same product in one order will show in one row, not six], TimeStamp of Order, Product Unit Price, Customer ID, and Shipping Country.

 Research Questions & Analysis